poi-vrc/DressingTools/docs/docs/getting-started/quick-setup-clothes.md

 ### Using "Auto-setup wearable (Mappings Only)"

-When you click on `Auto-setup wearable (Mappings Only)`, DressingTools runs an automatic setup to find the wearable armature and attempts to dry-run and generate bone mappings for it.
+When you click on `Quick setup clothes`, DressingTools runs an automatic setup to find the wearable armature and attempts to dry-run and generate bone mappings for it.

-It will create a `DT Cabinet Wearable` component on the wearable root with the generated configuration.
+It will create a `DT Wearable` component on the wearable root with the generated configuration.

 ### Entering Play Mode